smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Proposed solution

-Provide readiness for open source SDL compilation and certification by SDL Steering Committee for 3 platforms:
+Without modifications SDL source code should be ready to be compiled for for 3 platforms:
  - Ubuntu 16.04 x64 (or higher) native
  - QNX 7.0 x64 (Using SDL on virtual workstation)
  - Automotive Grade Linux x64 (Using SDL on virtual workstation)